danieled3/UK_Population_Analysis/README.md

 ## Overview <a name="overview" />
 This is a simple data analysis project where I studied the statistics of the UK population in the period from 1981 to 2017 (https://www.nomisweb.co.uk/api/v01/dataset/NM_31_1.jsonstat.json).
 I analyzed how the population progressed by regions and age groups and I tried to explain this phenomenon through data.
-Moreover a simple ppt presentation is provided to summarize the key insights.
+Moreover, a simple ppt presentation is provided to summarize the key insights.

 ## Motivation <a name="motivation" />
-It was a good way to familiarize with data wrangling and data visualization in R.
+It was a good way to familiarize myself with data wrangling and data visualization in R.

 ## Technical Aspect <a name="technical-aspects" />
-The main issue of this project were:
+The main issues of this project were:
 1. Organizing raw data in a "tidy version"
 2. Finding interpretable charts to visualize results

 ## Result <a name="result" />
 The main result, that you can also find in UL_Population_Study.ppt, are the following:
 1. Uk population is constantly growing (growth rate of 500k people/year in the last 5 years).
-2. The total population growth is mainly due to the growth of England population.
+2. The total population growth is mainly due to the growth of the British population.
 <img src="https://user-images.githubusercontent.com/29163695/121808797-7e1ec200-cc5a-11eb-94b7-36f82c999790.png" height="400" align="center">

 3. UK population is slowly leaving Scotland (it may have a lower bith rate or higher emigration rate)
 4. England population, on the contrary, is increasing
 <img src="https://user-images.githubusercontent.com/29163695/121808980-48c6a400-cc5b-11eb-84d2-c3e61877d58a.png" height="400" align="center">

-5. Population is ageing because people older than 50 are strongly growing in recent years ( because of either high emigration of young people or low birth rate)
+5. Population is aging because people older than 50 are strongly growing in recent years ( because of either high emigration of young people or low birth rate)
 <img src="https://user-images.githubusercontent.com/29163695/121811058-66980700-cc63-11eb-8865-7fdad80f82db.png" height="400" align="center">

 6. Wales has the largest percentage of over 50 year old people